WinQuota home

 Q: Does WinQuota support Windows 2003 Advanced server and/or Windows 2003 Datacenter?

-A: Yes, WinQuota supports them both.
+A: Yes, WinQuota supports both of them.

 Q: Does WinQuota support Windows 2008 Enterprise and/or Windows 2008 Datacenter?

-A: Yes, WinQuota supports them both.
+A: Yes, WinQuota supports both of them.

 Q: Is there a special way of installing it onto a clustered system?